TuanLenh/CS100-Final-Project/README.md

  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.
+ * We use GoogleTest to debug/troubleshoot each of our implemented features.
+We chose it due to its autonomy and reliabity.
+GoogleTest is able to run each test case on different objects.
+In the case of a test failure, it has ability to execute the test indepentdently, which enables quick debugging.
- * We created various test cases for each feature.
+ * We created various test cases for each implemented feature.
+ * In Character unit test, we created 12 different test cases to verify the functions get called approriately.